February 15, 2019

 “A towering and noble work in its own right, wrought by a real craftsman …”

 A son of privilege, Sheldon Vanauken (Van) was listless, disconnected and seeking reason to engage adulthood in an America still ravaged by the last waves of the Great Depression.
-Jean Davis (Davy) was a rebel soul on her own escape from poverty and the rejection of her family.
+Jean Davis (Davy) was a rebel soul on her own escape from the times and the rejection of her family.
 When Van and Davy collide one snowy night, the sparks launch them into an epic story that would inspire millions.

 While the world around them descends into the blackness of war, Van and Davy escape into a mutual love that is idyllic and even obsessive.
 They determine to craft a bond that can never be broken, and resolve to share every memory, good and bad, and to shut out whatever could possibly separate them.